NFO Opens

 Introduction

-So, what are index funds?
+So, what are Index funds?
 Index funds track a particular market index and aim to replicate its returns.
 This guide will help you understand what are index funds, their associated benefits, and other details you need to know to invest in them.
 We’ll explore the potential risks of index funds for complete knowledge of what index investing is for investors.

 What are Index Funds?